js216/mp135_boot/tfa_falcon/README.md

 [How to optimize the boot time](https://wiki.st.com/stm32mpu/wiki/How_to_optimize_the_boot_time), under "Optimizing boot-time by removing U-Boot".

-There are two ways to get started, either the manual method, or using the provided script.
+There are three ways to get started, either the manual method, using the provided script, or using Buildroot.

 ### Prerequisites